Poison control center: Italy

+Malta

+The Malta National Poisons Centre (MNPC) provides a national poisons helpline 1774 that is open to the public from every day between 8:00 and 20:00.
+It is located in the Malta Life Sciences Park, San Ġwann.

 Netherlands

 The National Poisons Information Centre (NVIC) of the University Medical Center Utrecht provides a 24/7 hotline service (030-2748888), staffed by poison information specialists (SPIs).
 It is open to medical professionals only and is not available to the general public.

 Since 2011 the NVIC also provides a web-based exposure analysis and poison information system.
 As with the webPOISONCONTROL system, this is a free-of-charge, fully confidential web application that enables medical professionals to quickly and efficiently assess the potential risks of (mixed) exposures, as well as their clinical signs and symptoms, and possible therapeutic interventions.
 As with the other online options worldwide, it remains advisable to consult the NVIC if the exposure is to a larger number of substances.

 The NVIC can, on request, also provide specific training to emergency medical personnel (GMTs), emergency departments, physicians and their assistants, and other interested parties with regards to exposure prevention and management.
 The NVIC was part of the National Institute for Public Health and the Environment until 2011.
 It was then transferred to the University Medical Center Utrecht.